🍷 2026 Georgia Wine Highway Guide: 44 Wineries Across Georgia

 Stonewall Creek Vineyards Ga Wine Highway Passport

-For a one-time price of $65, you’ll receive a “Georgia Wine Highway Passport” that can be presented at 50+ participating Georgia wineries to receive complimentary wine tastings or other deals! 🥂The passport is valued at over $1,000 and can be used during March, April, and May 2025.
+For a one-time price of $65, you’ll receive a “Georgia Wine Highway Passport” that can be presented at 40+ participating Georgia wineries to receive complimentary tastings, BOGO deals, or discounts. 🥂 The passport is valued at hundreds of dollars and can be used from March through August 2026 at 44 participating wineries statewide.

-The Georgia Wine Highway is an annual event sponsored by Open Georgia Wine to encourage the exploration of Georgia’s wine regions and wineries. 🍇 🍷
+The Georgia Wine Highway is an annual celebration and event sponsored by Open Georgia Wine to encourage the exploration of Georgia’s wine regions and wineries. 🍇 🍷

 Rural Georgia Winery Road Signs near Ellijay GA